-Town Story: Curtis (This story originally appeared in the March/April 2013 issue of Nebraska Life Magazine) DURING 17 YEARS as mayor of Curtis, only one candidate has ever run against Kevin Brown.
-“He only got four votes,” said Brown, who is also commander-in-chief of his family’s building-supply business
+Town Story: Curtis DURING 17 YEARS as mayor of Curtis, only one candidate has ever run against Kevin Brown.
+“He only got four votes,” said Brown, who is also commander-in-chief of his family’s building-supply business in downtown Curtis.

 Penny-Smashing Road Trip Millions of tourists visit Colorado each year with a short list of things to see while they’re here: Pikes Peak, Garden of the Gods, Estes Park, the Coors brewery and the like.
 But for some 'elongate collectors', the pilgrimage to these locations is made to obtain more than just new memories.

 The Tale of Oskar Blues Brewery From small-town restaurant to burgeoning brewing empire, Oskar Blues is a true-blue family establishment known for serving up down-home southern food, music, and brews

 Ridgway's Legendary True Grit Cafe Legend and reality meet in Ridgway, where the True Grit Cafe serves up home-cooked western fare to John Wayne afficionados and genuine cowboys alike.

 Unaweep-Tabeguache Historic and Scenic Byway Located south of Grand Junction and running southwest from Whitewater, the glorious Unaweep-Tabegauche Scenic and Historic Byway sweeps through unfathomably deep canyons and climbs skyscraper plateaus, taking us on a winding journey through an ancient and historied land.